antara-mane17/HTML-HACKS/README.md

 # HTML-HACKS
-Hello today's session would be about few funny facts about HTML
+Hello today's session would be about few intriguing facts about HTML